bagisto/user-guide/src/b2b-marketplace/buying-leads.md

 The seller can select an RFQ, send a quote with pricing, and message the customer to discuss or negotiate details.

+### Messaging the customer

+1. Click the **Message** button to open the message box.
+2. Write your message.
-Click the **“Message”** button to open a message box, then write your message and click **“Send”** to share it with the customer and discuss their requirements.
+3. Click **Send** to share it with the customer and discuss their requirements.

 <ImagePopup src="/images/b2b-marketplace/3-message-box.png" alt="Message Box" />

-Once the message is sent, it will appear in the **“Messages”** section.

-To view it, go to **“Messages”** and select the customer you recently messaged.
+Once the message is sent, it appears in the **Messages** section.
+To view it, go to **Messages** and select the customer you recently messaged.

 <ImagePopup src="/images/b2b-marketplace/4-message-communication.png" alt="Message Communication" />